Black Hat Europe

 Dr. Angela Nicoara

-Lucerne University of Applied Sciences (HSLU)
+Lucerne University of Applied Sciences and Arts (HSLU)

 Enno Rey